Teso College Aloet: Departments

-This department is headed by a senior member of staff who has a proven track record of passing students in the subject.
 The Head of the General Paper (GP) Department coordinates with other faculty members in handling topics which fall in their areas of expertise.
 For example, the topic on the role of ICT in development is handled by ICT department teaching staff.

 Library

 Teso College has a fully equipped library, providing a wide range of materials to meet the study requirements for classes.
 There is at least one librarian on duty, ensuring that recommended books are available, that students know how to use them, and that they are kept informed of the latest developments.

 Student Leadership

 Teso College operates a prefect system.
 The Head Prefect leads his fellow prefects in their duties, leads the student Council, and represents the student voice and the school at a variety of events.
 Prefects and Councillors play an important role at the college.
 They act as ambassadors and diplomats for the school.
 All prefects help supervise younger students and provide an additional pair of eyes for the teachers.
 They are also expected to be guardians and role models, exhibiting adherence to school policies and rules, while challenging disciplinary issues with dignity and respect.